 Chosen as the best project of CES 2011, the Razer Switchblade is still a thought of the future, but Razer, if you are reading this, now is the time to do it.

 GameStick, a console which hasn’t even finished its KickStarter campaign, aims to bring portable gaming into your pocket for just $79.
 The console, which is simply a controller with an USB stick that attaches itself to a host TV, thanks to a HDMI port, will be able to render high quality Android and iOS titles onto high resolution TV sets.
 Although the main idea behind the project is to choose the most compelling titles from the market and port them on a high-resolution screen, seasoned developers and names have already pledged to program dedicated applications.

 What’s so great about GameStick is of course, portability.
-Future owners will have the possibility of installing mobile games on a USB stick and pair it with the controller.
-From there on, all you need is a kick-ass TV and you’ve got yourself a powerful gaming experience, no matter in which hotel room you are sitting.
+Future owners will have the possibility of installing mobile games on a USB stick and pairing it with the controller.
+From there on, all you need is a kick-ass TV, and you’ve got yourself a powerful gaming experience, no matter in your hotel room.

 At this moment, the project is still in a prototype stage, but its makers have an April deadline of launching the beast and to draw the audience from smartphones, once more to portable gaming consoles.
 Until then, here’s what this baby will have under the hood:

 - Special features: Cloud-based market for games, support for up to 4 controllers (including a conventional mouse, keyboard), full 1080 decoding and compatibility for Android / iOS devices to be used as controllers

 As simple as it sounds, I can’t stop pronouncing that name or from watching their presentation video.
 For those who haven’t yet heard of OUYA, this is a major KickStarter project who can be called one of the very firsts to bring the console gaming, and the wonderful-experience overall, back to the TV.